ATM2100/GuidedWalkThroughOfLinux/Guide.md

 |-- File4
 `-- File5
 ```
-Here are a few example of how to use the `rm` command:
+Here are a few examples of how to use the `rm` command:

 ```
 $ rm Directory1/File1